The rational homology of spaces of long links: High dimensional analogues of spaces of long links

 \section{High dimensional analogues of spaces of long links}

-The goal of this short section is show that our method enables us to get the collapsing at the $E^2$ page of the spectral sequence computing the rational homology of he high dimensional analogues of spaces of long links.
+The goal of this short section is to show that our method enables us also to get the collapsing at the $E^2$ page of the spectral sequence computing the rational homology of the high dimensional analogues of spaces of long links.